Jake Marisnick Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox had a 3.96 team ERA that ranked 16th among all MLB pitching staffs.
+- The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.

-- White Sox pitchers combined to give up 166 home runs (one per game), the ninth-fewest in the big leagues.
+- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in the big leagues.

-- The righty last pitched on Thursday, May 18 against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up six hits.
+- The right-hander's last appearance came on Sunday against the Detroit Tigers, when he went four innings, surrendering four earned runs while giving up four hits.

-- In nine games this season, the 32-year-old has an ERA of 4.56, with 7.6 strikeouts per nine innings.
-Opponents are batting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.